Gulf Shores Beach

 Gulf Coast Bait & Tackle Recommendations

-If you don’t have the tools to catch your own bait, head to the numerous tackle shops in Gulf Shores and Orange Beach to find the equipment you’ll need to scoop up sand fleas (mole crabs) and a pump to slurp ghost shrimp out of the surf.
+If you don’t have the tools to catch your own bait, head to the numerous tackle shops on Alabama's Beaches to find the equipment you’ll need to scoop up sand fleas (mole crabs) and a pump to slurp ghost shrimp out of the surf.

 The ghost shrimp extruders suction the crustaceans out of their holes in the sand.
 If you’re lucky, you can find spots that yield enough ghost shrimp to last the entire fishing trip.
 If you’re not inclined to catch your bait, the tackle shops may have frozen sand fleas, and they should have plenty of fresh dead shrimp.
 Take the shrimp, pinch off a piece of the tail, and impale it onto the hook, hiding as much of the hook as possible.
 For added enticement, cut a square of FishBites and add it to the hook.